 Classes & Instructors

-You will participate in a pintxos workshop as well as a cooking lesson featuring traditional Basque cuisine.
+You will participate in a cooking lesson featuring traditional Basque cuisine.
 Your one-of-a-kind cooking courses will introduce you to the bold yet subtle flavors, colors, and compositions of Basque cuisine.

-- Tour of the Abandoibarra quarter and the Guggenheim Musuem
+- Full day tour of Bilbao, including the Old Quarter, the Abandoibarra quarter and the Guggenheim Musuem

 - Arrival and departure transfers from/to Bilbao International Airport

 - Transfers to and from the dinners in Bilbao (within walking distance or an easy taxi ride)